Mzansi Super League: Player draft

 Franchises acquired players by means of a player draft.
 A series of marquee players from the South African national team were drafted first, and teams could also select one international marquee player.
 After these picks, teams were allocated fourteen picks each with player salaries determined by the round in which they were selected.

 Teams

 Six franchise teams representing different South African cities competed in the competition.
-These sides were loosely affiliated with the six franchise teams that played First Class and List-A cricket in the domestic circuit.
-The sides were:
+These teams were loosely affiliated with the six franchise teams that played First Class and List-A cricket in the domestic circuit.
+The teams were: